pryre/robin/documents/CALIBRATION.md

 ## Gyroscope
 To perform a gyroscope calibration:
 1. Place the autopilot on a flat surface
-2. Do not bump the device then issue the calibration command (for MAVROS: `rosrun mavros mavcmd long 241 1 0 0 0 0 0 0`)
+2. Do not bump the device then issue the calibration command:
+   - MAVROS: `rosrun mavros mavcmd long 241 1 0 0 0 0 0 0`
+   - QGCS Widget: Press `Send gyroscope calibration command`
 3. The calibration should only take a few seconds

 ## Accelerometer